 Why is Krka National Park so popular?

-Krka is Croatia’s second most visited National Park (after Plitvice Lakes) and a designated natural heritage since 1985.
-Just over 100 square kilometres in size, the park is only one-third of its more famous sibling yet it feels larger, as Krka’s main sights are more spread out.
+Krka is Croatia’s second-most visited National Park (after Plitvice Lakes) and has been a designated natural heritage site since 1985.
+Just over 100 square kilometres, the park is only one-third the size of its more famous sibling, yet it feels more extensive, as Krka’s main sights are more spread out.

-When people talk about Krka National Park, they often have the park’s widest and most photographed waterfall in mind: Skradinski Buk.
+When people talk about Krka National Park, they often have the park’s most expansive and most photographed waterfall in mind: Skradinski Buk [Google Maps location].
 It is stunning, no question, and you are even allowed to bathe in the river just below the falls.
 But what makes Krka so attractive to many is how easy it is to get to.
-It’s a short 30-minute drive from Šibenik and less than 1 1/2 hours from Split.
-This means, most people visit on a day trip, and Skradinski Buk is all they get to see.
+It’s a 30-minute drive from Sibenik and less than 90 minutes from Split.
+This means most people visit on a day trip, and Skradinski Buk is all they get to see.

 This is now a scene from the past.
 As at 01 January 2021, there is a swimming ban at Krka National Park.
 Most people visit Krka on a day trip, and Skradinski Buk is all they get to see

-Krka National Park (thankfully) though is more than Skradinski Buk.
-The park stretches from the outskirts of the town of Knin in the north all the way to the small town of Skradin in the south, along the Krka river valley that slowly descends towards the Adriatic over seven travertine waterfalls.
+Krka National Park (thankfully) is more than Skradinski Buk.
+The park stretches from the outskirts of Knin in the north to the small town of Skradin in the south, along the Krka river valley, which slowly descends towards the Adriatic over seven travertine waterfalls.
 Skradinski Buk is the final and widest one of the seven.

-But it’s not just beautiful waterfalls visitors come to admire.
+But visitors come to admire more than beautiful waterfalls.
 The park is also a resting point for birds on their twice-annual migration between Europe and Africa.
-And it is home to medieval monasteries and fortresses, and archaeological sites that date back to Roman times.
+It is home to medieval monasteries, fortresses, and archaeological sites that date back to Roman times.

 The countries that once made up the former Socialist Federal Republic of Yugoslavia (SFRY) have a hugely complex history.
 It took us nearly three months of travels through Slovenia, Croatia, Montenegro, Bosnia and Herzegovina, and Serbia to gain some understanding of what happened here (and why).